lkoepsel/microserver/README.md

 Provides the capability for the user to set both the label for the color and the pin number being used.
 Similar to version 4, however, adds another form for the user to setup the breadboard.
 This allows the user to change pins or to provide a different set of labels such as *Error*, *Warning*, *Success*, or *Informational*, instead of *Red*, *Yellow*, *Green*, or *Blue*.

 ### Version 6
-Replaces *marx.css* with [*mvp.css*](https://andybrewer.github.io/mvp/#docs), which I believe I prefer.
+Replaces *marx.css* with [*mvp.css*](https://andybrewer.github.io/mvp/#docs), which I prefer.
 The goal of *mvp* is to immediately provide a *minimum-viable-product* web page which looks *clean*.
 I believe it is closer to what I was looking to achieve than what I found in *marx*.
 A [tutorial on mvp.css](https://calmcode.io/shorts/mvp.css.html).
+It is also half the size of *marx.css*.

 I also replaced the four lists, (*labels, pins, gpio, states*) with the class, *Led*.
 It does simplify the setup and provides better slighly better self-documentation led_0.label instead of label[0].
 Added GPIO numbers into table as well, for confirming programming.

 ### Version 7
 Used the combination of templates and variables to refactor the server program and webpages to be far more simple.
 The *microdot* *POST* can return an array of values, as compared to each value labeled separately. (*I missed this early on.*) Therefore, I'm able to use an array on getting the values and printing the values, simplifying the code.

+Simplifying the code makes a signficant difference in three areas, easier to maintain, 20% smaller in size and much easier to expand.
+This is the value in performing that "*one more iteration in factoring the code*".

 ## Additional Files Required
 ### secrets.py